davekinkead/thesis/paper.coffee.md

 Now need our simulation to do something.
 Events in the simulation will occur during a generic time perior called a `tick`.
 A tick can represent any fixed period of time such as a term, semester, or year.
 During each tick schools will `teach` students, some students will `graduate`, and some new students will `enrol`.

 A school's educational impact on students will be modelled by the `teach` method where a schools `impact` value affects a students `ability` value.
-This could be modelling in a variety of ways but for simplicity we will just apply a linear factor with the result constrainted between `0.0` and `1.0`.
+This could be modelling in a variety of ways but for simplicity we will just apply a linear factor with the result constrained between `0.0` and `1.0`.

     Simulation::teach = () ->